 - Key Patent Issuance for Qnexa In June 2006, the U.S. Patent and Trademark Office issued VIVUS's first patent for Qnexa.
 This patent, number US 7,056,890 B2, broadly covers Qnexa and its use in the treatment of obesity.
 The term of this patent extends into 2019.
 Qnexa is the subject of multiple additional U.S. and foreign patent applications. - Raised \$12.0 million in Registered Direct Offering of Common Stock In May 2006, VIVUS entered into a purchase agreement for the sale of \$12.0 million of its common stock in a registered direct offering.
 The financing was led by new investor, OrbiMed Advisors, LLC.
-We intend to use the proceeds from the financing to fund on-going and future clinical trials, including certain studies required prior to the initiation of a Phase 3 clinical trial of Qnexa and for operating purposes. - Positive Phase 3 Clinical Trial Results for Evamist In May 2006, we announced positive results from the pivotal Phase 3 clinical trial of Evamist.
-Evamist is a novel, once-a-day, transdermal spray that delivers estradiol, a naturally occurring estrogen, for the treatment of hot flashes in women.
+We intend to use the proceeds from the financing to fund on-going and future clinical trials, including certain studies required prior to the initiation of a Phase 3 clinical trial of Qnexa and for general operating purposes. - Positive Phase 3 Clinical Trial Results for EvaMist In May 2006, we announced positive results from the pivotal Phase 3 clinical trial of EvaMist.
+EvaMist is a novel, once-a-day, transdermal spray that delivers estradiol, a naturally occurring estrogen, for the treatment of hot flashes in women.
 The study showed a statistically significant reduction in the number and severity of moderate and severe hot flashes.
-The Phase 3 trial, which was conducted at 43 clinical sites in the United States, was a 12-week, randomized, doubleblind, placebo controlled study of 457 menopausal women.

-Special Protocol Assessment (SPA) request for Testosterone MDTS was Submitted to the FDA - In June 2006, the company submitted a request for SPA for the Phase 3 study for Testosterone MDTS for the treatment of Hypoactive Sexual Desire Disorder ("HSDD").
+The Phase 3 trial, which was conducted at 43 clinical sites in the United States, was a 12-week, randomized, double-blind, placebo controlled study of 457 menopausal women. - Special Protocol Assessment (SPA) request for Testosterone MDTS was submitted to the FDA In June 2006, we submitted a request for SPA for the Phase 3 study for Testosterone MDTS for the treatment of Hypoactive Sexual Desire Disorder ("HSDD"). - Submitted a New Drug Application (NDA) with the FDA- In September 2006, we submitted an NDA for our investigational estradiol drug, EvaMist, being developed for the treatment of vasomotor symptoms associated with menopause.